 - Post -Season - Incudes any game that is played following the completion of the regular season.
-Region tournaments and play-in games are considered an extension of the regular season to determine teams advancing to the State Tournament. - All rounds of the State Tournament - Criteria for Consideration - Work a minimum number (by sport) of regular season assignments - o Complete the annual rules clinic - Score a minimum of (85) on the rules exam - o Attend a GHSA sanctioned Post-Season camp within each year - o Each sport may have additional criteria for post-season consideration and selection.
+Region tournaments and play-in games are considered an extension of the regular season to determine teams advancing to the State Tournament. - All rounds of the State Tournament - Criteria for Consideration - o Work a minimum number (by sport) of regular season assignments - Complete the annual rules clinic - o Score a minimum score on the rules exam to be determined by sport - Attend a GHSA sanctioned Post-Season camp each year - o Each sport may have additional criteria for post-season consideration and selection.